Code of Conduct

 Lawrence Memorial Hospital strives to . . .

 Comply with the Law.
 Lawrence Memorial Hospital is subject to numerous local, state and federal laws pertaining to all aspects of its operation.
 All employees are required to understand and abide by those laws which are applicable to them in the performance of their jobs.

 Provide Excellent Patient Care.
 Lawrence Memorial Hospital employees shall strive to treat all patients with a spirit of kindness, patience and understanding.
 Each patient is an individual and should be treated as such.
 Each patient should be respected, with their needs and desires considered as health care decisions are made.
 Steps shall be taken so that each patient understands his or her treatment needs and options, treatment methods utilized, and treatment outcomes.
-LMH will provide services in a manner that does not discriminate against any person because race, color, religion, national origin, age, disability, sexual orientation, or gender.
+LMH and its Physician Clinics will provide services in a manner that provides care that is sensitive to cultural, racial, religious and other differences.
+Lawrence Memorial Hospital and its Physician Clinics do not discriminate on the basis of race, religion, age, ethnicity, culture, language, socio-economic status, sex, sexual orientation, gender identity or expression, national origin, physical or mental disability, or source of payment.
 At all times, competent and qualified individuals will provide appropriate care, while considering the safety and well being of the patients.